varnish/Varnish-Book/varnish_book.rst

 Exercise: ``PURGE`` an article from the backend ...............................................

-.. training: Main idea in this exercise: Those with permissions can initiate invalidation.
+..
+TODO for the author: Add a description of the main idea in this exercise:
+   Those with permissions can initiate invalidation.
    You can come with either direct invalidation or another component like VAC if you have are on a complicated infrastructure.
-.. training: consider to remove this exercise

 - Send a ``PURGE`` request to Varnish from your backend server after an article is published.